Anatoliy Solovianenko: Life and career

 Anatoliy Solovianenko was born in Donetsk (Stalino at that time) on 25 September 1932 into a miner's family.
 In 1954, he graduated from Donetsk Technical University, after which he taught there in the engineering graphics department.

 He began taking singing lessons in 1950 from Alexander Korobeychenko, Honoured Artist of the Russian Soviet Republic.
 Success in a popular talent show of 1962 led to an invitation to sing at the National Opera of Ukraine.
 But before starting work in the National Opera, Solovyanenko won the young singers' contest at Milan's La Scala, and studied there for three years (1963–1965).
 He became the first Soviet singer to receive an invitation to perform at New York's Metropolitan Opera.
 Starting from 1965, Solovyanenko performed with the National Opera of Ukraine.
 In 1967, he was awarded the rank of Honoured Artist of Ukraine, and in 1975, the rank of People's Artist of the USSR.

 He graduated from the Kyiv Conservatory in 1978.
-Being the soloist of the National Opera, Anatoliy Solovyanenko sang 18 parts, among them: Duke (Rigoletto), Alfredo (La Traviata), Tenor (Requiem), Edgardo (Lucia di Lammermoor), Rodolfo (La Boheme), Kavarosen (Tosca), Faust (Faust), Lenskiy (Yevgeniy Onegin), Pretender (Boris Godunov), Andrey (Zaporozhec across the Danube) and many others.
+Being the soloist of the National Opera, Anatoliy Solovyanenko sang 18 parts, among them: Duke (Rigoletto), Alfredo (La Traviata), Tenor (Requiem), Edgardo (Lucia di Lammermoor), Rodolfo (La Boheme), Kavarosen (Tosca), Faust (Faust), Lenskiy (Yevgeniy Onegin), Pretender (Boris Godunov), Andriy (Zaporozhec across the Danube) and many others.
 Anatoliy Solovyanenko was married and had two sons, Andrii and Anatoliy.